Skip to content

 on_change Union[str, Callable]

-This function is invoked with the following parameters:
+The callback function receives the following parameters:

 • state (State): the state instance.

-• var_name (str): the variable name.
+• var_name (str): the bound variable name.

-• value (Any): the new value.
+• value (Any): the updated value.

 propagate bool App config